“I'm A Sucker For Love, I Love But I've Been Quite Unlucky In This Department”-Ifuennada | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 “I’m A Sucker For Love, I Love But I’ve Been Quite Unlucky In This Department”-Ifuennada

-Former Big Brother Naija star Uloma Faith, widely recognized as Ifuennada, recently poured out her heart in a heartfelt expression of her yearning for love.
-Despite experiencing challenges in the realm of romance, Ifuennada remains an eternal optimist, eagerly anticipating the arrival of true love into her life.
+Ifuennada, a former contestant on Big Brother Naija, recently opened up about her deep desire for love and her struggles in the romantic department.
+Despite facing challenges in her love life, Ifuennada remains hopeful and optimistic, eagerly awaiting the arrival of true love.

-In her candid post, Ifuennada reveals her deep-rooted affinity for love, describing herself as a “sucker for Love.”
-Despite past setbacks, she holds steadfast to the hope of being discovered by genuine love, someone who will be exclusively hers.
-In her own words, she reportedly said, “Gosh!
-I’m a sucker for Love!
-I love Love!
-I’ve been quite unlucky in this department, but I hope to be found by true Love soon.
-Someone who’s exclusively mine.
-Just the 2 of us; fighting for each other, loving each other and adding value to each other forever.”
+In a candid post, Ifuennada expressed her strong affinity for love, describing herself as a “sucker for Love.”
+Despite past disappointments, she holds onto the hope of finding genuine love, someone who will belong exclusively to her.
+She expressed her longing for a relationship where it’s just the two of them, fighting for each other, loving each other, and adding value to each other’s lives forever.

 )